South Africa rest Faf du Plessis for ODI series vs England

 Proteas also release Bjorn Fortuin, Reeza Hendricks and Pite van Biljon from their squad for three-match series against England, which begins in Cape Town live on Sky Sports Cricket from 10.30am on Friday

-South Africa have left out former captain Faf du Plessis from their squad for the one-day international series against England, which starts at Newlands on Friday.
+South Africa have left out former captain Faf du Plessis from their squad for the three-match one-day international series against England.

-The 36-year-old, who retired from Test cricket earlier this year, is being rested for the three-match series after competing in the Twenty20 games against England, which the visitors swept 3-0, and in the Indian Premier League for the Chennai Super Kings.
+The 36-year-old is being rested for the series - which starts in Cape Town on Friday - after competing in the T20s against England, which the visitors swept 3-0, and in the Indian Premier League for the Chennai Super Kings.

+Du Plessis joins injured Kagiso Rabada on the sidelines after the fast bowler suffered an adductor injury earlier this week - Rabada is not expected to return until the Test series against Sri Lanka later this month.

 S Africa vs England